-Ideally, a Sustainability-Related class would advance all three components listed below; however, including a single component is also sufficient.
+Ideally, a Sustainability-related class would advance each of the three components; however, including a single component is also sufficient.
 The course instructor need not teach specific content in the component areas, but it can help to introduce and emphasize the interconnectedness among them.

-Environmental sustainability is a state in which the demands placed on the environment can be met without reducing the environment's capacity to allow all people and supporting ecosystems to flourish indefinitely.
-This includes the ability to manage the use of renewable and non-renewable resources so that we will continue to have natural resources necessary to support a healthy life and healthy environment in the future.
+- Environmental sustainability is a state in which the demands placed on the environment can be met without reducing the environment's capacity to allow all people and supporting ecosystems to flourish indefinitely.
+This includes the ability to manage the use of renewable and non-renewable resources so that we will continue to have natural resources necessary to support a healthy life and healthy environment in the future. - 2.
 Social sustainability is the ability of a social system, such as a community or a country, to satisfy human needs and to function at an acceptable level of social well-being and satisfaction indefinitely.
-It involves the harmonious evolution of a civil society with culturally- and socially-diverse groups seeking improvements in the quality of life for all segments of the population.

-Economic sustainability is the state in which individuals, corporations, and political units take actions related to natural, human, and financial resources so that responsible decisions are made regarding long-term social and environmental impact.
+It involves the harmonious evolution of a civil society with culturally- and socially-diverse groups seeking improvements in the quality of life for all segments of the population. - Economic sustainability is the state in which individuals, corporations, and political units take actions related to natural, human, and financial resources so that responsible decisions are made regarding long-term social and environmental impact.

 It is difficult to discuss one aspect of sustainability without recognizing the interdependencies among the three components described above.
 The following list provides examples of sustainability issues that might be addressed in classes at Mt.
 SAC.
-Many other topics could also be relevant to your courses.
-As you read the list, consider how each topic includes aspects of environmental, social, and economic sustainability.
+Many other topics could also be relevant to courses.
+One should consider how each topic on this list includes aspects of environmental, social, and economic sustainability.

 - Urban regeneration and community development

-- Cultural diversity
+- o Cultural diversity

-- Alternative energy sources
+- o Alternative energy sources

 - Water safety and water scarcity

-- Transportation
+- o Transportation

-- Ecology, ecosystems, and biodiversity
+- o Ecology, ecosystems, and biodiversity

-- Pollution and waste
+- o Pollution and waste

-- Climate change
+- o Climate change

 - Peak oil and other non-renewable resources

-- Carbon footprinting
+- o Carbon footprinting

 - Education systems and workforce development

-- Corporate responsibility
+- o Corporate responsibility

 - Employee health and safety

-- Human rights, social justice, race and gender equity
+- Human rights, social justice, and race and gender equity

 - Social support systems

-- Labor rights
+- o Labor rights

 - Civic engagement, community involvement, and governance

-- Globalization, consumerism and ethical trade
+- Globalization, consumerism, and ethical trade

 - Wellbeing and health equity

-- Natural resource depletion
+- o Natural resource depletion

-- Sustainable agriculture and food security
+- o Sustainable agriculture and food security

 How can environmental sustainability, social sustainability, and economic sustainability be interconnected in the classroom?
-Here are some examples:
+Examples include the following.